NYU-Processor-Design/nyu-amba/docs/AHB.md

-- In case an SoC does not contain a completely filled memory map (which is very likely early on with us), a default subordinate must be implemented to provide a response (see [Transfer Responses](#transfer-responses)) when any of the non-existent address locations are accessed
+- In case an SoC does not contain a completely filled memory map (which is very likely early on with us), a default subordinate must be implemented to provide a response when any of the non-existent address locations are accessed
   - **Non-sequential or sequential transfers:** `error` response
   - **Idle or busy transfers:** Zero-wait-state `okay` response
   - This functionality will be implemented as part of the decoder